 Under most circumstances, states are responsible for monitoring and administering their own unemployment programs.
 But during times of rampant unemployment, the federal government will step in to prevent further damage to the economy.

 An unemployment compensation extension in Wyoming is only available to workers if the state meets certain standards set by the federal government.
-States are classified according to unemployment rates, and workers will fall into one of the four tiers below based on unemployment levels in their home states.

 - You may need to consider accepting a job that does not pay as much or one that does not utilize your exact skill set.
 This can be upsetting at first, but finding temporary full-time employment can help you maintain financial stability until you find the right job.